DavesCodeMusings/3d-objects/doit-esp32-devkit-v1/README.txt

 The case I have here can be printed and used as is, or you can grab the original FreeCAD drawings and customize it to fit your needs.

+The top piece is currently secured by friction in an interference fit.
+It is working, but not ideal.
+It may need a little glue.